 Is AWS for me?
 You may be asking yourself this question.
-Before deciding on incorporating AWS into your business, you have to consider the learning curve especially if your enterprise is quite significant because the learning curve for cloud/data center for any large enterprise is usually significant.
-You should also note that AWS offers enterprise-grade support.
-You pay only for the compute power, storage, and other resources you use, with no long-term contracts or up-front commitments.
-You can take advantage of a scalable, reliable, and secure global computing infrastructure and the virtual backbone of Amazon’s backbone.
+Before deciding on incorporating AWS into your business, you have to consider the learning curve especially if your enterprise is quite significant because the learning curve for a data center for any large enterprise is usually significant.
+You should also note that AWS does not come with enterprise-grade support, so you would have to get Business tier support, which adds to our AWS overall spend.

 It is estimated that by 2020 (https://www.statista.com/topics/4418/amazon-web-services), the cloud services market would have grown by 13.4 percent of what it was in 2016.
 Therefore, it is crucial that you key yourself into this trend as soon as possible.